-Figure 6-1 Registry (Version 3)
+Figure 6-1 - Registry (Version 3)

-Each Register type can be further sub-divided into Domainse.g.
-Hydrographic, Inland ENC, AtoN etc. The administration of the Registry is governed by the IHO Publication S-99 (Operational Procedures for the Organization and Management of the S-100 Geospatial Information Registry).
+Each Register type can be further sub-divided into Domains, for example Hydrographic, Inland ENC, AtoN, etc. The administration of the Registry is governed by the IHO Publication S-99 – Operational Procedures for the Organization and Management of the S-100 Geospatial Information Registry.

-A major benefit of the registry and register concept is its flexibility, which allows multiple versions of similar entries in the Concept Register using unique identification and classification.
+A major benefit of the Registry and Register concept is its flexibility, which allows multiple versions of similar entries in the Concept Register using unique identification and classification.
 An entry is classified as being either:

-valid (latest version)
+valid (latest version);

-superseded (previous versions)
+superseded (previous versions);

-retired (no longer recommended for use)
+retired (no longer recommended for use); or

-not valid (proposed but not accepted or no longer acceptable)
+not valid (proposed but not accepted or no longer acceptable).

-Due to this classification and time stamps, Product Feature Catalogues reference items will always be legitimate even if a newer version of the referenced item is registered at a later date.
-This means that if a new item is registered or an existing item is amended, newer versions of the existing Product Specifications are not automatically required as a consequence.
-The category of non-valid items is listed in the Registers specifically to help identify the inappropriate reintroduction of previously rejected proposals.
+Due to this classification and time stamps, a version of a Feature Catalogue references items that will always be legitimate even if a newer version of the referenced item is registered at a later date.
+This means that if a new item is registered or an existing item is amended, a new version of a Product Specification is not automatically required as a consequence.
+The category of “not valid” items is included in the Registers specifically to help identify the inappropriate reintroduction of previously rejected proposals.